Monster Hunter World is here. Armor-up, grab a switch axe and begin your quest.

-Monster Hunter World has not been announced on Switch, even though – as a franchise that has previously worked so well in portable formats – it would suit the on-the-go console perfectly.
+Monster Hunter World is not coming to Nintendo Switch, even though – as a franchise that has previously worked so well in portable formats – it would suit the on-the-go console perfectly.
 A shame, that, but it may have something to do with Capcom and Nintendo’s arrangements for other Monster Hunter titles on 3DS.

 Are the Trophies and Achievements difficult to get?

 There’s a whole list of Trophies and Achievements for Monster Hunter World.
 Is it a difficult platinum?
 You’ll have to be the judge of that.